iJoeCollins/JOECurrencyUtil/Readme.markdown

 Abstract
 --------

 This is a collection of utility methods for dealing with currency.
-It allows you to handle input into a textfield or similiar UI, formatting the number correctly.

 Setup
 -----